TobiasCodes12/tumblr_clone/README.md

 IMPORTANT

 * Please stop posting inappropriate post through this project.
-It is open for people who truly want to see the functionailty of it.
+It is open for people who truly want to see the functionality of it.
+Please be respectful.